dlotterman/metal_code_snippets/windows_first_actions/windows_first_actions.md

 ## Disable Public IP Interface

-Now that updates have been applied and there should be no current dependency on the public internet, we can remove that IP interface entirely to withdraw the host entirely from any publically accesible networking, but still manage the host via RDP as well any other network function / service that may leverage the private VLAN networking
+Now that updates have been applied and there should be no current dependency on the public internet, we can remove that IP interface entirely to withdraw the host entirely from any publically accessible networking, but still manage the host via RDP as well any other network function / service that may leverage the private VLAN networking

 We can also update default gateway to point to the GW associated with the private network, allowing us to continue to leverage Backend Transfer as our management of control plane across facility network boundaries
 ![](https://s3.wasabisys.com/packetrepo/http_assets/windows_first_actions/removepublic.PNG)